jengalas/pz-adventures-jekyll/_posts/2018/2018-09-12-acadia-adventures-2018-day-8.md

     - filename: '20180912_144307'
       alt: Rich wanders around Great Hill summit in search of photos ...
     - filename: '20180912_144514'
       alt: … but Zhanna finds an even more colorful scene.
+  gallery3:
+    suffix: clx
+    images:
+    - filename: P1040574
+      alt: A pint of Guinness is the reward for a good day of hiking.
+    - filename: P1040583
+      alt: Wexford Fish Sandwich for dinner at Paddy’s by the waterfront
+    - filename: P1040588
+      alt: Rich’s luscious BBQ Pork Sandwich at Paddy’s
 ---

 This morning's breakfast was at 2 Cats.
 I could hardly believe that the place was nearly empty, at least inside!
 Even the outer room had no tables-there was merchandise there instead.
 My only thought was that maybe since it was such a warm, dry summer, more people wanted to eat outside and they moved the tables to the porch?